Gillie and Marc

-Gillie and Marc Schattner are an Australian collaborative artist couple.
+Gillie and Marc Schattner are a British and Australian collaborative artist couple.
 Gillie and Marc are known for their animal, human-animal hybrid and abstract sculptures, which have been exhibited as public works of art around the world.
 They also create paintings, street art and statues of people.

-Art career
+Career

 Gillie and Marc created and placed a big sculpture of The Last Three Northern white rhinoceros, in Astor Place.
 Art critic Jerry Saltz called their work "a kitschy monstrosity," and said that it "proves my adage that 95 percent of all public sculpture is crap."

 Marc studied graphic design at Swinburne, Melbourne, while Gillie received no formal art training.
 Prior to collaborating, Gillie worked as a model, and Marc was an artist from Melbourne working in an advertising agency.
 The Schattners first exhibited as a pair in Singapore in 1990.
 Upon returning to Australia in 1999, they had a joint exhibition called Life Can’t Wait, painting portraits of twenty Australians who face death and were on the organ waiting list.
 The project was sponsored by the Australian Red Cross Blood Service and was used to create awareness and encourage the public to sign up to be organ donors.
 In 2006 they were Archibald Prize finalists for a portrait of former Olympic swimmer John Konrads representing his battle with bi-polar disorder.
 They made their first hybrid human-animal heads in 2005; they created the characters Dogman and Rabbitgirl, (who later became Rabbitwoman) in 2011.
 Their work has been stolen, and the nude figures have generated controversy.